live-clones/gmsh/README.txt

     cd lib
     cmake -DDEFAULT=0 -DENABLE_BUILD_LIB=1 -DENABLE_POST=1 -DENABLE_PARSER=1 ..
     make lib
-    make shared
     make install/fast

-  (Note that "make install/fast" allows you to install only the targets that you just built--i.e. "lib" and "shared", and will not trigger the recompilation of the default target "gmsh".)
+  (Note that "make install/fast" allows you to install only the target that you just built, i.e. "lib", and will not trigger the recompilation of the default target "gmsh".)

 * To see a detailed compilation log use